Frequently Asked Questions

 *Refer to question “How do I know if I have LTD coverage?”

 Treasury Board of Canada (TBC) pays 100% of the premiums for claims involving service-related injuries and illnesses.
 However, for claims involving non service-related injuries and illnesses, TBC pays 85% of the total premiums while Regular Force personnel pay the remaining 15%; total contribution of the member is 0.171% of monthly salary.

 The TBC pays 100% of the premiums for an established deemed basic salary of $2,700 per month for Primary Reserve Class A or B service of less than 180 days.
-You may submit an application form to SISIP FS to increase your coverage from $2,700 to either $3,700 or $4,700 per month, determined by an income test.
+You may submit an application form to SISIP Financial to increase your coverage from $2,700, to either $3,700 or $4,700 per month, determined by an income test.
 Once the increase in coverage is approved, you must pay the additional premiums.
 For Primary Reserve Class B service of more than 180 days or Reserve Force members on Class C service, the TBC pays 100% of the premiums and you are covered for each period of service.